Omarraita/AI_Gamer/README.md

 ![alt-text](pacman.gif)

 # Training notebook
-You can find the main training notebook for DQN under (DQN/From pixels/Atari/AtariDQNTrain.py).
+You can find the main training notebook for DQN here "[here](https://github.com/Omarraita/AI_Gamer/blob/main/DQN/From%20pixels/Atari/AtariDQNTrain.ipynb)".
 This notebook can be used to train an agent on various games such as pong, breakout and pacman.

-A pretrained model for pong is also available (AI_Gamer/DQN/From pixels/Atari/trainedmodels/pong.ptm).
+A "[pretrained model](https://github.com/Omarraita/AI_Gamer/tree/main/DQN/From%20pixels/Atari/trainedmodels)" for pong is also available.

 # Requirements
 Install the version 1.2.1 of atari-py: